 Advantages of Rainwater Harvesting

 Easy to Maintain: There are certain community advantages that come with rainwater collection.
-Firstly, rainwater harvesting allows us to sustainably reuse a precious resource.
+Firstly, rainwater harvesting in Cape Town allows us to sustainably reuse a precious resource.
 Drinking water is not renewable, which makes this practice of utmost importance.
-Systems for rainwater harvesting are simple.
+Systems for rainwater harvesting in Johannesburg are simple.

-The entire cost of the installation and operation of rainwater harvesting equipment is extremely cheaper than the likes of a water purifying system, for example.
-There are little time and energy required for the maintenance, and substantial results can be visibly seen without purification
+The entire cost of the installation and operation of rainwater harvesting equipment is much cheaper than the likes of a water purifying system, for example.
+There is little time and energy required for the maintenance, and substantial results can be visibly seen without purification.

 Suitable for Irrigation: Save money on building expensive, natural water irrigation systems!
 Forget the new infrastructure.
-Stemming mainly from rooftops, rainwater harvesting can be a sufficient supply for any irrigation system.
+Stemming mainly from rooftops, rainwater harvesting in Cape Town can be a sufficient supply for any irrigation system.
 You’ll also save money on fuel, by having to use less machinery.

 Rainwater is free from a lot of chemicals that are commonly found in most purified water.
 This alone makes it suitable for irrigation as well as many other things.
 Storing large collections of rainwater and other harvested water is a great way to help eliminate forest fires if you live in an area where forest fires are prevalent!